Sinhay13/interfaces_GO/README.md

-Greetings in Multiple Languages
+Greetings and File Names

-This is a simple Go program that demonstrates the use of interfaces to implement different types of bots that can generate greetings in different languages.
-The program defines two types of bots: englishBot and spanishBot, both of which implement the bot interface.
-The bot interface defines a single method getGreeting() that returns a string representing a greeting in a specific language.
+This Go program defines two types of bots, englishBot and spanishBot, that implement the bot interface with a getGreeting() method.
+The printGreeting() function takes a bot argument and prints its greeting to the console.

-The program then defines a printGreeting() function that takes a bot interface as an argument and prints the greeting returned by the getGreeting() method of the bot.
-Finally, the program creates instances of both englishBot and spanishBot and calls the printGreeting() function with each of them.
+The program also includes a main() function that demonstrates how to use the printGreeting() function with both types of bots.

+In addition, the program includes a main() function that prints the command-line arguments passed to the program using the os.Args variable.
+If an argument is provided, it prints it to the console as well.

+Usage

-To run the program, simply execute the main.go file using the Go compiler.
-The program will output the following greetings:
+To run the program, navigate to the directory containing the main.go file and run the following command:

-$ Hi There!
-$ Hola!
+$ go run main.go

-That's it!
-This program is a simple example of how to use interfaces in Go to implement different types of objects that share a common behavior.
+This will execute the main() function and print the greetings of both types of bots to the console.

+To pass command-line arguments to the program, run the following command:

+$ go run main.go arg1 arg2 ...

+This will execute the main() function and print the command-line arguments to the console.

+License

+This program is licensed under the MIT License.
+See the LICENSE file for details.